jasonish/evebox/testing/backends/README.md

-# Datastore compatibility tests
+# Backend tests

-These tools verify that EveBox works against its supported datastores: SQLite, and the Elasticsearch and OpenSearch versions it claims to support (Elasticsearch >= 7.10, OpenSearch >= 2.6.0).
+These tools verify that EveBox works against every supported backend: SQLite, and the Elasticsearch and OpenSearch versions it claims to support (Elasticsearch >= 7.10, OpenSearch >= 2.6.0).